CMU-CORGI/CMU-CORGI.github.io/index.md

 ### 2023

+ * 2023-12-08: _Baleen: ML Admission & Prefetching for Flash Caches_, a collaboration with [PDL](https://pdl.cmu.edu/index.shtml) and Meta, was accepted to appear at FAST'24.
  * 2023-10-04: _UDIR: Towards a Unified Compiler Framework for Reconfigurable Dataflow Architectures_ by [Nikhil](people/nikhil.html), [Mitchell](people/mitchell.html), [Souradip](people/souradip.html), and [Brian](people/brian.html) will appear at WDDSA @ MICRO'23 and IEEE Computer Architecture Letters.
  * 2023-08-28: [Sara](people/sara.html) was accepted at EECS Rising Stars!
  * 2023-07-24: _Pipestitch: An energy-minimal dataflow architecture with lightweight threads_ by CORGi members [Nathan Serafin](people/serafin.html) and [Souradip](people/souradip.html), with co-authors [Harsh](https://users.ece.cmu.edu/~harshd/) and [Brandon](https://brandonlucia.com/), will appear at MICRO'23!
 [Nathan](people/nathan.html) also co-authored a paper with [Zhengrong Wang](https://seanzw.github.io/) and [Tony Nowatzki](https://web.cs.ucla.edu/~tjn/).